baier233/x64dbg/docs/gui/settings/GUI.md

 When enabled the dialog
 "The debuggee is still running and will be terminated if you exit.
-Do you really want to exit?" is shown when you exit x64dbg but it's still attached to some process for debugging.
+Do you really want to exit?" is shown when you exit MARENOL but it's still attached to some process for debugging.

 ## Disable auto completion in goto dialog